InvertGames/uFrame.Documentation/pages/subsystems.md

 Data of each subsystem is held in a folder with the same name as the name of the subsystem.

 [picture here]

+## Designer

+You can create subsystem in two ways:

+1. From the _MainGraph_ (the graph that contains the _MVVM Kernel Graph_ node).
+2. With the _Create Subsystem Graph_ button (at the top toolbar).

+The only difference between Subsystems created with those methods is that the Subsystems created with the _Create Subsystem Graph_ button become exporable ie. you can export them to a separate file.

+Also, Subsystem cannot contain another Subsystems.